 We learned a thing or two during our visit that will be of interest to you.

-Don’t sweat it if you can’t make it for sunrise, you can apply this itinerary to any time of day.
+Don’t sweat it if you can’t make it for sunrise, you can apply the same itinerary to any time of day.

 Mount Rushmore and the surrounding areas of South Dakota are simply stunning and they fully deserve to be contenders on your family vacation shortlist.